 - Anterior dislocation of lens.
 The lens falls forward and physically blocks the drainage angle or pupil so that fluid is trapped behind the dislocated lens.

 - Tumors can cause physical blockage of the iridocorneal angle.

-- Damage to the lens - if a lens ruptures, usually due to trauma, proteins from the lens will leak into the eye and cause inflammation, which results in swelling and blockage of the drainage angle.
+- Damage to the lens.
+If a lens ruptures, usually due to trauma, proteins from the lens will leak into the eye and cause inflammation, resulting in swelling and blockage of the drainage angle.

 Why is an increase in intraocular pressure a problem?